 1. UE initiates the attach request to Network, including its identity (e.g. IMSI).

 2. Next, UE and the Network could execute an authentication and key agreement procedure.
-After the successful authentication, both UE and CP-AU share the Next Generation key (i.e. KNG).
+After the successful authentication, both UE and AUSF/SEAF share the Next Generation key (i.e. KNG).

+3. AUSF sends the next generation key KNG to SEAF.

-3. CP-AU generates the NAS key (i.e. KNAS) for the NAS entry.
-CP-AU distributes the NAS key to the NAS entry.
+4. SEAF generates the NAS key (i.e. KNAS) for the NAS entry and distributes the NAS key to the NAS entry, which is located in NG-MM.

-4. UE and NAS entry should make the NAS security mode command (SMC) procedure to generate the NAS signalling encryption and integrity protection key (i.e. KNASenc, KNASint) for the signalling protection between them.
+5. UE and NAS entry should make the NAS security mode command (SMC) procedure to generate the NAS signalling encryption and integrity protection key (i.e. KNASenc, KNASint) for the signalling protection between them.

-5. CP-AU generates the AN signalling protection key (i.e. KANCP) for the AN, and distributes the AN key to the AN.
+6. SEAF generates the AN signalling protection key (i.e. KANCP) for the AN, and distributes the AN key to the AN.

-6. UE and AN entry should make the AN security mode command (SMC) procedure to generate the AN signalling encryption and integrity protection key (i.e. KRRCenc, KRRCint) for the signalling protection between them.
+7. UE and AN entry should make the AN security mode command (SMC) procedure to generate the AN signalling encryption and integrity protection key (i.e. KRRCenc, KRRCint) for the signalling protection between them.

-7. CP-AU generates the user plane protection key (i.e. KUP) using KNG, and distributes KUP to the SM.
+8. SEAF generates the user plane protection key (i.e. KUP) using KNG, and distributes KUP to the SM.
 For the 3rd party service protection, KUP derivation may also relate to the 3rd party service credential (Service authentication).

-8. SM derives the session key (i.e. Ksession1-enc, Ksession1-int) for this PDU session using KUP according to the security policy, which could be negotiated between UE and SM based on various security requirements, and SM distributes the session key and the security policy to the UP-GW, which is an anchor of the PDU session.
+9. SM derives the session key (i.e. Ksession1-enc, Ksession1-int) for this PDU session using KUP according to the security policy, which could be negotiated between UE and SM based on various security requirements, and SM distributes the session key and the security policy to the UP-GW, which is an anchor of the PDU session.

-Similarly, UE could generates the user plane protection KUP with the same derivation function as CP-AU, then derives the session key (i.e. Ksession1-enc, Ksession1-int) for this PDU session with the same derivation function as SM.
+Similarly, UE could generates the user plane protection KUP with the same derivation function as SEAF, then derives the session key (i.e. Ksession1-enc, Ksession1-int) for this PDU session with the same derivation function as SM.

 At last, both UE and UP-GW share the same session key and the same security policy, and the UP protection is applied between UE and UP-GW.
 Detail UP protection setup procedure and security policy negotiation procedure are described in solution 1.5